 A significant portion of our cost of revenues is the depreciation cost of our power banks and cabinets.
-We currently depreciate our power banks on a three-year basis, and our cabinets on a five-year basis.
+We currently depreciate our power banks on a three-year basis, and our cabinets on a four- to five-year basis.
 Our ability to control our material and manufacturing costs significantly impacts our performance.
 We negotiate with all of our key material suppliers directly and have adopted a contract-based outsourcing model for the manufacturing of our devices.
 By directly negotiating, and sometimes directly procuring, materials from suppliers, we are able to optimize our procurement cost and ensure our product quality.
 We have also partnered with some of our assembly partners to design more intelligent and streamlined production processes in order to lower manufacturing costs.
-In 2019, 2020 and 2021, the depreciation costs of our power banks as percentages of revenues generated from the mobile device charging service and power bank sales for the respective periods were 7.6%, 10.0% and 8.8%, respectively.
-The increase from 2019 to 2020 was primarily due to impact of the COVID-19 pandemic, as our revenue growth was slower than expected in the first half of 2020.
+In 2020, 2021 and 2022, the depreciation costs of our cabinets and power banks as percentages of revenues generated from the mobile device charging service and power bank sales for the respective periods were 10.0%, 8.8% and 12.3%, respectively.
 The decrease from 2020 to 2021 was primarily due to the recovery from the initial COVID-19 impact and the implementation of the power bank optimization program that dynamically adjusts the suitable number of power banks in a given cabinet based on localized usage trends.
+The increase from 2021 to 2022 was primarily due to the decrease in revenue as a result of COVID-19 outbreaks and the increase in the number of cabinets and power banks within the mobile device charging service network.